Vera Zvonareva: 2005: First injury

 Zvonareva obtained an invitation from the Hong Kong Tennis Patrons' Association to play in the Watsons Water Champions Challenge.
-She defended her Memphis title, defeating Meghann Shaughnessy, but she was injured in the second half of 2005 (from June to December).
+She defended her Memphis title, defeating Meghann Shaughnessy but she was injured in the second half of 2005.
 Her ranking dropped from No. 11 to 42.

-2006: Two Grand Slam doubles titles
+2006: Two major doubles titles

-In 2006, Zvonareva won her first women's doubles Grand Slam tournament at the US Open, partnering Nathalie Dechy of France.
-She obtained a second mixed doubles title at Wimbledon, partnering Andy Ram of Israel.
-They defeated Bob Bryan and Venus Williams, 6–2, 6–3.
+In 2006, Zvonareva won her first women's doubles major tournament at the US Open, partnering Nathalie Dechy of France.
+She won a second mixed doubles title at Wimbledon, partnering Andy Ram of Israel.
+They defeated Bob Bryan and Venus Williams, in straight sets.
 She garnered some success in singles competition, winning two titles in a season for the first time in her career.
 This included her first tournament win on grass, at the Birmingham Classic in England.
 Her other title came in Cincinnati, where she played a nearly flawless match against Serena Williams in the semifinals, and beat Katarina Srebotnik in the final.